Most small businesses need to use petty cash; this is money that is withdrawn from the bank account and used to buy small sundry items.

 In larger businesses a form may be used.
-The information required on the form will depend on the procedures of the company for withdrawing cash and the authority which needs to be obtained.
+The information required on the form will depend on the procedures of the company for withdrawing money and the authority which needs to be obtained.

 You will need to put procedures in place and ensure that staff are made aware of them.

-You will need to do the petty cash reconciliation on a regular basis; this will ensure that money is not missing and that the vouchers are correct.
+You will need to complete a reconciliation on a regular basis; this will ensure that money is not missing and that the vouchers are correct.
 The reconciliation can either be done when the box has not got much money left, each month or on a more regular basis.

-The petty cash balance is recorded by posting the expenses to the profit and loss account and reducing the petty cash balance on the balance sheet.
+The figures are recorded by posting the expenses to the profit and loss account and reducing the petty cash balance on the balance sheet.

 If you are recording money withdrawn from the bank, you will need to reduce the bank balance and increase your petty cash balance.
 These transactions will automatically be completed for you with some good bookkeeping software.

-We have created a Microsoft Excel template, which you can download for your small business.
+We have created a Microsoft Excel template, which you can download for free for your business.

-Designed to assist in managing your business's petty cash; this free template works with Microsoft Excel 2003 or Microsoft Excel 2007, is easy to use and will save time on your reconciliation.FREE Petty Cash Excel Template
+It is designed to assist in managing your business's petty cash log; this free template is easy to use and will save time on your reconciliation.FREE Petty Cash Excel Template

 A locking box is usually a good idea, but if you are keeping a lot of money on business premises, overnight it is probably well worth investing in a secure safe and installing it securely.